The Art of Incense: Purification, Relaxation, and More

 In the practice of Buddhism, Taoism, and Shinto, incense is burned to purify the surroundings in order to better connect with gods and spirits.
 In Hinduism, it’s used as a celestial offering.
 In traditional Chinese medicine, incense is said to have physiological and psychological benefits, with different scents nourishing both the body and spirit.

-Kodo, Japanese for “way of incense,” is the art of appreciating incense.
-Along with kado (“the way of flowers”), the art of flower arranging, and chado (“the way of tea”), the art of tea, kodo is a classical Japanese art of refinement.
-Monko, which translates as “listening to incense,” is the art of enjoying incense.
+In Japanese culture, kodo, Japanese for “way of incense,” is the art of appreciating incense.
+Like kado (“the way of flowers”), the art of flower arranging, and chado (“the way of tea”), the art of tea, kodo is a classical Japanese art of refinement that involves a ceremony.

 Sandalwood.
 This earthy smell is supposed to have relaxing and anti-inflammatory properties.